|Here's a Dacey Reservoir rainbow trout that I was trying to bring|

 Although the trip began with high hopes to arrive at Dacey by 3:00 PM, I did not roll into the primitive boat launch area until 5:00 PM.
 Since sunset was to occur at 5:50 PM, I rushed to inflate my new watercraft, don my waders, and string up my fly rod.
 Although the forecast was for very light breezes, by the time I got on the water strong winds from the north were kicking up some whitecaps.
 I rowed out a hundred yards or so and tried to maintain a position from which I could cast, but it was pretty futile as the unanticipated whitecaps were rocking my little watercraft, and the constant oaring occupied my hands such that I could not get in very many casts.
 Two float-tubers had just preceded me on the water, but since they were only able to fin, or kick-paddle, they left the reservoir just after I started to fish.
 For the record, I actually did land a 12-inch bass on my first cast, but after five more casts I decided to give it up in favor of an early Friday morning assault.

 I was only on the water for about 15 or 20 minutes, not long enough to get exhausted, but I did feel unusually tired so I let the wind push me back into the boat launch area.
 The other anglers had departed by the time I reached the launch, and that was when I realized I was more exhausted than I thought.
-I folded back my seat, lay back in my raft for a few minutes, trying to regain my strength.
+I folded back my seat, lay back in the raft for a few minutes, hoping to regain my strength.
 More and more it settled in that what I was feeling wasn’t physical exhaustion… it was something else I had never experienced before.
 I recognized the symptoms as a classic heart attack.
-Dull aching pain (nothing sharp or acute) emanated from my shoulders through my arms.
+Dull aching pain (nothing sharp or acute) emanated bilaterally from my shoulders through my arms.
 I also felt a dull ache in my ribcage, and between my shoulder blades.
 Ironically, I did not feel any pain in my heart; although I was expecting to feel something there, I did not.
 Perhaps the other aching was masking that pain, I don’t really know.

-Since I was alone and the nearest hospital was about 70 miles away in Ely, NV (William Bee Ririe Hospital and Rural Health Clinic), I decided I had to drive myself to Preston to get help.
+Since I was alone and the nearest hospital was about 70 miles north in Ely, NV (William Bee Ririe Hospital and Rural Health Clinic), I decided I had to drive myself to Preston to get help.
 Preston just about splits the distance between Kirch WMA and Ely, so I drove for 35 miles while suffering through my heart attack.
 Along the way I picked up cell service and called Denise to tell her what was happening, and to ask her for prayers.
 When I arrived in Preston I stopped at the Lane's Ranch Motel.
 When the motel attendant asked if I wanted a room I told her I thought I was having a heart attack.
 She immediately called the Preston volunteer fire and ambulance service, and they arrived within 5 minutes.
 They gave me a nitro tablet and patched me into a 3-point EKG.
 The nitro tablet had no effect, and the attendant in the ambulance said my heart rhythm seemed normal.
 I began to hope I had some strange flu bug.

 Upon arriving at the William Bee Ririe Emergency Room (ER) they patched me into a 12-point EKG and confirmed I was indeed experiencing an acute myocardial infarction (MI).
 I’m not sure, but this would have been between 7:30 and 8:00 PM Thursday night.
-The quick thinking of Dr. Denis Asterita ordered the resident Pharmacist, Daren Kunz, to administer the clot busting drug tPA.
+The quick thinking of Dr. Denis Astarita ordered the resident Pharmacist, Daren Kunz, to administer the clot busting drug tPA.
 Later my wife told me that my son, Doug, had called ahead to the Ely ER to warn them of my impending arrival, and I assume that explained why Pharmacist Kunz was still at the ER.
 One-third through that drug and my shoulder, arm, and chest pain subsided.
 They administered two more nitro tablets but they appeared to have no effect on me, not even the customary headache.

 Saturday afternoon I was back in the Cath Lab for Dr. Vohra to place one more stent in my right anterior artery.
 This one was blocked about 70 percent.
 Good as new (ok, not really), I walked out of the Hospital Sunday afternoon, October 25, 2015.

 It turns out, Dr. Vohra’s coronary heart disease solution is a vegan diet.
 He told me about the book, Prevent and Reverse Heart Disease by Caldwell B. Esselstyn, MD.
-Ironically, it was the same book that Renee, my IV nurse at the Nevada Clinic, had strongly recommended last July when I gave up bread, which in itself lowered my cholesterol from 209 to 159.
+Ironically, it was the same book that Renee, my IV nurse at the Nevada Clinic, had strongly recommended last July when I first gave up bread, which in itself lowered my total cholesterol from 209 to 159.
 Esselstyn’s approach is to lower cholesterol (which is undeniably linked to coronary disease) through diet and nutrition rather than by pharmaceuticals.
 Studies by doctors like Campbell (The China Study) and Esselstyn (use of plant-based nutrition to reduce cholesterol levels to below 150) seem to make sense to me, and I had already cut out red meat and pork, and most processed foods; how much more of a leap to be vegan?
 I’ll leave it for you who are interested to research on your own; I’m a baby on this nutrition walk myself.

 What’s Faith Got to Do with It?